-To meet the Star Citizen system requirements, you'll need a processor as powerful as the Intel Core i5 8400 or AMD Ryzen 5 1600 in addition to 16GB of RAM.
-On the GPU side, the Nvidia GeForce GTX 970 or AMD Radeon RX 570 should be powerful enough to get you going on your spacefaring adventure.
+To meet the Star Citizen minimum requirements, you'll need a processor as powerful as the Intel Core i5 8400 or AMD Ryzen 5 1600 in addition to 16GB of RAM.
+On the GPU side, the NVIDIA GeForce GTX 970 or AMD Radeon RX 570 should be powerful enough to get you going on your spacefaring adventure.
 Just don't forget to free up 83GB of space on your hard drive or SSD.

 Moving up to the Star Citizen recommended system requirements, running the game on a CPU like the Intel Core i7 10700K or AMD Ryzen 7 2700X should help improve maximum and minimum frame rates.
-However, you'll be able to boost fps even further with graphics cards such as the Nvidia GeForce RTX 3060 or AMD Radeon RX 6700 XT.
+However, you'll be able to boost fps even further with graphics cards such as the NVIDIA GeForce RTX 3060 or AMD Radeon RX 6700 XT.